openebs-archive/openebs-docs/docs/configurepools.md

 - `poolType`

   This filed is not named very aptly.
 This field may be changed to `diskAggType` in future.
 This filed  represents how the data will be written to the disks on a given pool instance on a node.
-Supported values are `striped` or `mirrored`
+Supported values are `striped` or `mirrored`.

   Note: In OpenEBS, the pool instance do not extend beyond a node.
 The replication happens at volume level but not at pool level.
 See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.